top of page

 A child is considered competent if they can demonstrate:

-Adequate understanding of the potential risks and implications of their decisions.
+• An adequate understanding of the nature, purpose, potential risks and implications of counselling.

-Children deemed Gillick Competent may consent to engage in counselling without the involvement or consent of their parents or guardians, and their consent carries the same legal and ethical weight as that of an adult.
+Where a child is assessed as Gillick competent, they may consent to engage in counselling without the involvement or consent of a parent or guardian, and their consent will be afforded the same legal and ethical weight as that of an adult.

 8. Parental Support Sessions